 Made Tech Blog

-How to provide timely and effective responses to damp and mould cases
+How social housing providers can effectively respond to damp and mould cases

 As the colder temperatures of autumn and winter roll in, and with households across the country struggling to heat their homes, housing providers will be preparing to handle more damp and mould cases.